-Section 3 set aside topological issues and examined the dynamic aspects of sampling.
-Section 4 set aside temporal issues and examined the topological aspects of sampling.
+Section III set aside topological issues and examined the dynamic aspects of sampling.
+Section IV set aside temporal issues and examined the topological aspects of sampling.
 This section examines the unique problems that arise when both temporal and topological difficulties are present.

 Our hypothesis is that a Metropolis-Hastings random walk will yield approximately unbiased samples even in a dynamic environment.
+Simulation results testing this hypothesis are later in this section and empirical tests are in the next section.
 The fundamental assumption of Metropolis-Hastings is that the frequency of visiting a peer is proportional to the peer's degree.
-We argue that this assumption will be approximately correct if peer relationships change only slightly during the walk.
+This assumption will be approximately correct if peer relationships change only slightly during the walk.
 On one extreme, if the entire walk completes before any graph changes occur, then the problem reduces to the static case.
 If a single edge is removed mid-walk, the probability of selecting the two affected peers is not significantly affected, unless those peers have very few edges.
 If many edges are added and removed during a random walk, but the degree of each peer does not change significantly, we would also expect that the probability of selecting each peer will not change significantly.
-In peer-to-peer systems, each peer actively tries to maintain a number of connections within a certain range, so we have reason to believe that the degree of each peer will be relatively stable in practice.
+In peerto-peer systems, each peer actively tries to maintain a number of connections within a certain range, so we have reason to believe that the degree of each peer will be relatively stable in practice.
 On the other hand, it is quite possible that in a highly dynamic environment, or for certain degree distributions, the assumptions of Metropolis-Hastings are grossly violated and it fails to gather approximately unbiased samples.

 The fundamental question we attempt to answer in this section is: Under what conditions does the Metropolis-Hastings random walk fail to gather approximately unbiased samples?
-Intuitively, if there is any bias in the samples, the bias will be tied to some property that interacts with the walk.
+If there is any bias in the samples, the bias will be tied to some property that interacts with the walk.
+Put another way, if there were no properties that interacted with the walk, then the walking process behaves as it would on a static graph, for which we have a proof from graph theory.
+Therefore, we are only worried about properties which cause the walk to behave differently.
 We identify the following three fundamental properties that interact with the walk: